 If you don’t have any other serious symptoms, your first sign of hermaturia may be a discoloration in your urine when going to the bathroom.
 Pink, red or brown urine means that blood is leaking into your kidneys or at another point in your urinary tract.
 On the other hand, many patients will have other symptoms that bring them into the doctor for an evaluation.
 In these cases, the hematuria may be detected in a routine urine test.

-Although microscopic hematuria can cause some discomfort when urinating, it is not easily seen and is much harder to detect at home.
+Although microscopic hematuria can cause some discomfort when urinating, it is not easily seen with the naked eye and is much harder to detect at home.
 These cases will only be visible under a microscope.

 Potential causes